ArturTkaczuk/25-5-clock/README.md

-# Website
+# 25-5 clock

-One of my first projects.
-Simple game made in JS, CSS & HTML to learn coding.
+Pomodoro clock made in React to learn coding.
 Check it [Live here](https://25-5-clock-at.netlify.app)

 ## Table of Contents